Dunning-Kruger theory of society

 Social Desirability Bias: How Psych Can Salvage Econo-Cynicism

-Social desirability bias is the tendency of respondents to answer questions in a manner that will be viewed favorably by others.
-It can take the form of over-reporting “good behavior” or under-reporting “bad,” or undesirable behavior.
+Social desirability bias is the tendency of respondents to answer questions in a manner that will be viewed favourably by others.
+It can take the form of over-reporting “good behaviour” or under-reporting “bad,” or undesirable behaviour.
 The tendency poses a serious problem with conducting research with self-reports, especially questionnaires.
 This bias interferes with the interpretation of average tendencies as well as individual differences.

 Figure 4